johndavedecano/CoderJobs/README.md

 * Newsletter Integration
 * Static Pages

+## Milestone

+* RichText Editor for job description
+* Ability to send CV on the page.
+* Mailchimp Integration
+* Job to archive expired posts
+* Administration Panel

 To start your Phoenix server:

 * Edit .env.example with your own configs and save it as .env.